 Details of the project you expect to be working on during the residency.

-One page outline of your three-hour workshop proposal (include title and target audience) [required for Established and Emerging writers only; NextGen Writers should present an outline for a one-hour workshop suitable for presentation at a KSP writing group].
+One page outline of your three-hour workshop proposal (include title and target audience) [required for Established and Emerging writers only].
 The Panel will be looking for a marketable workshop that reflects your particular area of expertise.

 Sample of current work to the equivalent of ten pages; this sample may be either published or unpublished material.

 Any other information you think may be relevant to your application and which you think the Selection Panel should be advised.